-Kiss the Ground (KTG) is a nonprofit with a mission to inspire participation in global regeneration, starting with soil..
-The organization creates educational curriculum, campaigns, and media to raise awareness and empower individuals to purchase food that supports healthy soils and a balanced climate.
+Kiss the Ground (KTG) is a nonprofit with a mission to inspire participation in the regeneration of the planet, beginning with soil.
+The organization creates educational curriculum, campaigns, and media to raise awareness and empower individuals to purchase food that supports health soils and a balanced climate.
 KTG also works with farmers, educators, non government organizations, scientists, students, and policymakers to advocate for regenerative agriculture, raise funds to train farmers, and help brands and businesses to invest in healthy soils.